bajankristof/nedb-promises/docs.md

 original nedb datastore properties, such as `datastore.persistence`.

-Note that the datastore will be created relative to `process.cwd()`
+Note that this method only creates the `Datastore` class instance, not the datastore file itself.
+The file will only be created once an operation is issued against the datastore or if you call the `load` instance method explicitly.

-(unless an absolute path was passed).
+The path (if specified) will be relative to `process.cwd()` (unless an absolute path was passed).

 For more information visit: